sivaanand13/liv-echo/README.md

 _Access the Render and Versal dashboards by logging in through Google using the livechofficial@gmail.com account._

+_The Express API is deployed on Render's free tier, which will spin down deployments that have been inactive for 15mins.
+As a result, it may take up to 50s, after the deployed React + Vite app is accessed, for the deployed backend server to start up._

 ### Branches

 - Master (main): https://github.com/sivaanand13/liv-echo